-If, at any point during your reservation, you choose to drive your vehicle outside of Germany, you are required to abide by all local and national driving and vehicle safety laws, even if those laws differ from Germany’s.
+If, at any point during your trip, you choose to drive your vehicle outside of Germany, you are required to abide by all local and national driving and vehicle safety laws, even if those laws differ from Germany’s.

-For trips originating in the US, please click here.
+For trips in the US, click here.

-For trips originating in Canada, please click here.
+For trips in Canada, click here.

 - Liability policy addresses two components, and the insurance is provided according to the following terms where the vehicle and guests are insured via Turo’s insurance partner Allianz: